 Today, Americans work more hours than ever before.
 Almost one-third of American employees spend 45 or more hours at work each week, and about 10 million work 60 hours or more.

 The working day for most jobs is from 9AM to 5:30PM (approximately 8 hours and a 30-minute lunch break); however, more and more jobs are adopting flexible practices enabling employees to start early and finish early.
 These hours may come as a surprise to people from countries such as the UK or France where one-hour lunch breaks may be more common.
 In fact, about half of the Americans eat lunch alone — often at their desks

 Working from home is more commonplace in the U.S. than in many other countries.
-Over 40% of Americans now spend time working remotely, according to a recent Gallup survey; however, the practice differs across industries.
+Over 40% of Americans now spend time working remotely, according to Gallup; however, the practice differs across industries.
 For example, people working in finance or real estate, for example, are much more likely to work from home than those working in science, engineering or education.

 The culture of staying late

 Many Americans work later than their contracted hours, particularly in industries such as finance, law, or IT.
 Some companies frown upon employees who don’t work late.
 While you may not be officially penalized, your performance evaluation may suffer.
 Even if you’ve finished all your work and head home, your American colleagues may think you are not serious about your work.